An $n^{O(\log\log n)}$ time approximation scheme for capacitated VRP in the Euclidean plane

+From now on we take a fixed grid and we will construct a PTAS for finding the best anchor point restricting solution.
 For any tour, we can list the sequence of anchor points it crosses.
 We say that two tours are of the same \emph{type} if their sequences of anchor points are the same.

 \begin{lemma} There are only $\eeps$ different tour types. \end{lemma} \begin{proof} There are $\eeps$ squares and $\eeps$ anchor points per square and any tour crosses an anchor point $O(1)$ times.
 So, there are only $\eeps$ possible anchor point sequences. \end{proof} We shall enumerate all possible tour types $t$ and store this information in a list.
 More precisely, for any type $t$ and square $\sigma$ we keep a list of anchor point pairs